skulpt/skulpt/sinlab.rst

 we need.
 To help you understand the sine function, consider the following Python program.
 As you can see, the ``sin`` function from the math library takes a single parameter.
-This parameter must be a value in what we call "radians" (you may remember this from trigonometry class).
-Since most of us are used to stating the size of an angle in "degrees", the math module provides a function, ``radians`` that will convert from degrees to radians.
+This parameter must be a value in "radians" (you may remember this from trigonometry class).
+Since most of us are used to stating the size of an angle in "degrees", the math module provides a function, ``radians`` that will convert from degrees to radians for us.

 .. activecode:: sin1